tombruijn/counter.js/README.md

 Counter.js supports counting up and counting down.
-If either countFrom or countTo is not set it will try to determine which value you meant by its set value on the element and the countFrom and countTo options.
+If either countFrom or countTo is not set it will try to determine which value you meant by its innerHTML of the element and the countFrom and countTo options.
-You can also not set a value on the element and use both options.
+You can also not set an innerHTML value on the element and use both options.

 ## Installation